teal-finance/incorruptible/README.md

 the long JSON string is converted into Base64 text, to which the signature stuff is appended.

-With the session cookie purpose, we are free to innovate.
+With the purpose of the session cookie purpose, we are free to innovate.
 We love challenges.
 As a hobby we tried to replace [gorilla/session][s].
 The result is _Incorruptible_. 🎉

-To make the implementation successful, we updated our security knowledge with recent state-of-the-art research.
+To make the implementation successful, we updated our security knowledge to the latest research.
 We also benchmarked Base64/Ascii85/BasE91/Base92 encoders.
 We think we did a good job,
 with a good tradeoff between